vlandaberry/Kmean/README.md

 Whit this function you can calculate the centers and obtain the data clasiffication in clusters using k-means method.

-- some codes on K-means using the R function kmean.
+- some codes on K-means using the R function kmean based on the book Practical Guide To Cluster Analysis in R,  "Unsupervised Machine Learning",  author:Alboukadel Kassambara

 - real data analysis using k-means algortihm.